Frostday/Agent4Molecule/mcp_agent/user_prompts.md

+# Example prompts

+These are example prompts that can be used with the MCP agent for different tasks.
+They can be modified as needed for specific use cases.

 ### Prompt for enzygen:

 1. Design an enzyme using the given data:\\n- EC4 category = \"4.6.1.1\"\\n- Information about the motif:\\n    - Amino acid = \"I\", Coordinates = [1.0, 1.0, 1.0], Index = 1\\n    - Amino acid = \"G\", Coordinates = [2.0, 1.8, 1.5], Index = 4\\n    - Amino acid = \"D\", Coordinates = [1.1, 1.2, 2.0], Index = 0\\n- PDB file = \"5cxl.A\"\\n- Recommended length = 20